AES New York 2017

 Binaural headphone reproduction can be improved by equalization of headphone-to-eardrum transfer function (HETF) in an appropriate way.
 Direct inversion of HETF targeting at a flat frequency response cannot keep the peaks and valleys due to pinna and ear canal filtering that might help auditory perception.
 Moreover, Direct inversion might induce annoying high Q peak values due to variability across listeners.
 Smoothing the HETF before direct inversion can avoid over equalization.
 Two auditory-based spectral smoothing methods were studied in this research.
 One is based on roex filtering that can simulate human auditory filtering in the basilar membrane, and the other is cepstral smoothing that can simulate the auditory perception characteristic of frequency resolution.
 Subjective experiments show that, in comparison to direct inversion, the two proposed methods can improve binaural headphone reproduction.

-P13-7 Interpolation and Display of Microphone Directivity Measurements Using Higher Order Spherical Harmonics—Jonathan D. Ziegler, Stuttgart Media University - Stuttgart, Germany; Eberhard Karls University Tübingen - Tübingen, Germany; Mark Rau, Center for Computer Research in Music and Acoustics, Stanford University - Palo Alto, CA, USA; McGill University - Montreal, QC, Canada; Andreas Schilling, Eberhard Karls University Tuebingen - Tuebingen, Germany; Andreas Koch, Stuttgart Media University - Stuttgart, Germany
+P13-7 Interpolation and Display of Microphone Directivity Measurements Using Higher Order Spherical Harmonics—Jonathan D. Ziegler, Stuttgart Media University - Stuttgart, Germany; Eberhard Karls University Tübingen - Tübingen, Germany; Mark Rau, Center for Computer Research in Music and Acoustics (CCRMA), Stanford University - Palo Alto, CA, USA; Andreas Schilling, Eberhard Karls University Tuebingen - Tuebingen, Germany; Andreas Koch, Stuttgart Media University - Stuttgart, Germany

 The accurate display of frequency dependent polar response data of microphones has largely relied on the use of a defined set of test frequencies and a simple overlay of two-dimensional plots.
 In recent work, a novel approach to digital displays without fixed frequency points was introduced.
 Building on this, an enhanced interpolation algorithm is presented, using higher-order spherical harmonics for angular interpolation.
 The presented approach is compared to conventional interpolation methods in terms of computational cost and accuracy.
 In addition, a three-dimensional data processing prototype for the creation of interactive, frequency-dependent, three-dimensional microphone directivity plots is presented.